kerl/kerl/README.md

 - KERL_BUILD_DIR where to hold the builds, defaults to $HOME/.kerl/builds
 - KERL_CONFIGURE_OPTIONS options to pass to Erlang's ./configure script, e.g. --without-termcap
 - KERL_MAKE_OPTIONS options to pass to make, e.g. -j2
-- KERL_INSTALL_AGNER if non-empty will cause agner to be installed along
+- KERL_DISABLE_AGNER if non-empty will disable agner support
+- KERL_AGNER_AUTOINSTALL a list of packages to pre-install